OpenInterpreter/open-interpreter/docs/ROADMAP.md

     - [x] How do we assess whether or not OI has solved the task?
   - [ ] Loop over GAIA, use a different language model every time (use Replicate, then ask LiteLLM how they made their "mega key" to many different LLM providers)
   - [ ] Loop over that ↑ using a different prompt each time.
 Which prompt is best across all LLMs?
+  - [ ] (For the NCU) might be good to use a Google VM with a display
   - [ ] (Future future) Use GPT-4 to assess each result, explaining each failure.
 Summarize.
 Send it all to GPT-4 + our prompt.
 Let it redesign the prompt, given the failures, rinse and repeat
 - [ ] Use Anthropic function calling
 - [ ] Stateless (as in, doesn't use the application directory) core python package.
 All `appdir` stuff should be only for the TUI